Best Google Sheets Tools for Investment Banking

 For building actual models — DCFs, three-statement models, LBOs, comps, accretion/dilution — the two AI-powered tools worth your time are SheetDog and RizzCalc.

 SheetDog is a Chrome extension that brings Anthropic's Claude into Google Sheets.
 You describe a model in plain English and it builds it — tabs, structure, formulas, formatting.
-It also includes Excel-style keyboard shortcuts, which means you don't have to give up the muscle memory you built on the desk. $9/month after a 21-day free trial. sheetdog.app
+It also includes Excel-style keyboard shortcuts, which means you don't have to give up the muscle memory you built on the desk. $18/month or $199/year after a 21-day free trial. sheetdog.app

 RizzCalc is a Google Workspace add-on that focuses on template-driven AI financial modeling.
 It has a strong template library — including a free DCF template — and is well-suited if you prefer the add-on installation pattern over a Chrome extension.